Tahanima/selenium-java-test-automation-architecture/README.md

        private String lastName;
    }
    ```
-   Note that the class extends from BaseData and thus, inherits the attributes `Test Case ID` and `Test Case Description`.
+   Note that the class extends from BaseDto and thus, inherits the attributes `Test Case ID` and `Test Case Description`.

    Now, in the [*testdata*](./src/test/resources/testdata) folder you can add a csv file `user.csv` for `User` with the below contents and use it in your tests.
    ```